 For decades, engineers have been trying to find the very best way to capture the power potentialof the ocean.
-But, conditions ar sea are hash and developing technology to withstand waves is no simple task.
+But, conditions at sea are harsh and developing technology to withstand waves is no simple task.
 But, like any important journey, success is increasingly likely with knowledge, time and persistence.

 The WaveSub is immensely efficient in power generation, construction and installation – creating the potential for a substantially lower energy cost than has been achieved by other wave-based renewable energy technologies.